Do Texas Chickens Qualify for Ag Exemption in Texas?

 • One miniature horse or a donkey is equal to a single animal unit

-Chickens are excluded from the Texas code’s definition of what constitutes an animal unit.
+Chickens are excluded from the Texas code’s definition of an animal unit.
 There has been no clear answer to how many chickens are equal to a single animal unit.

 The Texas code does include qualifications surrounding chicken use: